 “Let’s go soldier; stay strong; you can do it!
 She who doesn’t reach the Great Wall is not a true woman!”
 I yell.
 Mao Zedong actually said that but I altered the gender slightly.

-Grip Girl is on all fours, hugging the crumbling stone steps, grasping for dear life.
+Grip Girl is on all fours, hugging the crumbling stone steps, gasping for dear life.

 “Go on without me Sony.
 You’re better off without me!” she bellows.

 I’m so infused by the cool temperatures and the beautiful surroundings I push onward.
 Students who are not bogged down with heavy equipment like me are already descending.
 It takes two hours to reach the top but when I do, the sweat and angst is worth it.

 The endless Wall, built over a period of almost 2000 years, stretches along the western border like a winding snake.
 All the way up, the Wall’s hand bar supported my climb – now it breaks my fall as I lean all my equipment and body weight against it and slide down.
 My feet are flying so fast that if I were to fall I’d go careening over, head first, heels last.

 At the bottom a camel chewing his cud gives students a ride for a buck.
 Where was my camel when I needed it?